shilangyu/gocui-widgets/README.md

 ### Menu

-Renders a menu (has to be inited)
+Renders a menu

 ```go
 NewMenu(name string, items []string, x, y int, center, arrows bool, onChange, onSubmit func(i int))
 ```

-Menu is controlled by mouse clicks, if an item is already highlighted and clicked it is counted as a submit action.
+Menu is controlled by mouse clicks (therefore make sure to set `g.Mouse` to true), if an item is already highlighted and clicked it is counted as a submit action.
 If arrows is true, the menu will also be controlled by keyboard arrows where <kbd>Enter</kbd> is submit action.

 - `onChange` is being called with the index when user changes his highlighted item
 - `onSubmit` is being called with the index when user submits a choice